Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 localPosition rather than position, so that our position reference is in reference to the prefab TrainingArea's location, and not global coordinates.

-1. Replace all references of this.transform.position in RollerAgent.cs with `this.transform.localPosition`.
+1. Replace all references of `this.transform.position` in RollerAgent.cs with `this.transform.localPosition`.
-2. Replace all references of Target.position in RollerAgent.cs with Target.localPosition.
+2. Replace all references of `Target.position` in RollerAgent.cs with `Target.localPosition`.

 This is only one way to achieve this objective.
 Refer to the [example environments](Learning-Environment-Examples.md) for other ways we can achieve relative positioning.

 ## Review: Scene Layout